-A further buoyant period took place in the 1950s and 1960s.
+The 1950s and 1960s was a further buoyant period.
 Pastoral farming thrived, the port was complemented by a rail link and an airport, and a food-processing and canning industry developed.

 Substantial areas of state (public) housing were built off Childers Road, towards the airport.
 Gisborne attained city status (a population of 20,000) in 1955.
 Gisborne High School was divided into boys’ and girls’ schools, and Lytton and Campion colleges opened.
 The city celebrated the bicentennial of Cook’s landing with great enthusiasm in 1969.
 The population reached 30,000 in 1976.
 After 1970 the pastoral economy grew more slowly and the city’s population was stable.

 There was less industry in the town in the 2000s than in the 1960s, but the port stayed busy shipping logs from the many plantation forests established since the 1970s.